jeremyng123/fpgaMhp/README.md

 5. Batteries & Battery holder

 ## Authors
-- Jeremy (1002642): Mojo code and burning of 2 stripboards :P
+- Jeremy (1002642): Mojo code and burning of 2 stripboards :P. Filming of Mojo FPGA in action
 - Danial (1002660): Soldering of 1-bit full Adder, Production and Editing of Video
 - Billio (1002939): Design and Soldering of 1-bit full Adder
 - Xiang Hao (1002746): Creative designer for poster